Winchester and Solent (1983)

 Originally built in 1850, this hall is right in the centre of the village, with a car park to the rear.
 It was refurbished in 2012 to give access for all, including a stairlift.

-We are one of the branches which split our meeting schedule into all day fairs which open at 10 am and include an auction starting at 2 pm - and the slightly less hectic afternoon only meetings, from 1.30 through to 4.15 pm, which allow for new, or prospective members time to find out more about cards, collecting. and their local branch.
+We are one of the branches which split our meeting schedule.
+First we have quarterly All Day Fairs, which open at 10 am and include regional and national visiting dealers, plus an Auction starting at 2pm.
+Then we host afternoon only meetings, from 1.30 through to 4.00 pm, these being a bit more relaxed, allowing for more chatting time - and these are especially good for new, or prospective members, to find out more about cards, collecting. and their local branch.

 Our 2024 calendar is :